 Finding, interviewing and onboarding new employees, including training and hire of full-time staff can be a lengthy process.
 Furthermore, if an employee departs, the entire process begins again.

 If your business can only afford a single full-time IT staff member, that individual holds a significant amount of sensitive information from your business.
+It’s important to consider if your IT staff member has time to monitor ongoing IT security and risk assessment; if not, your business will be at risk.
 If they develop malicious intent against your business or decide to leave without handing over your business is at risk.

 A single IT specialist may not have all the skills necessary to debug, find solutions, or plan your future IT strategy to align with your company goals.